KHL Sisak: Sponsors

-KHL Sisak sponsors include companies such as: Hrvatski Telekom and OTP banka.
+KHL Sisak sponsors include companies such as DELTA MM STEELIX, Maxam Detines, Minoa automobiles, Titan Sisak, X-Tech automotive, Zagrebtrans.

-KHL Sisak in European Hockey
+KHL Sisak in Europe

-After winning Croatian Ice Hockey League in season 2021/2022, KHL Sisak qualify for the IIHF Continental Cup.
-That was the first time that club will competing in European competition.
-The draw placed KHL Sisak in group A together with Tartu Kalev-Välk, HC NSA Sofia and Skautafélag Akureyrar.
-In the final Group A match of the Continental Cup in Sofia, Sisak secured their historic first qualification for the second round with a win against hosts NSA Sofia.
+After winning the Croatian Ice Hockey League in 2022, KHL Sisak qualified for the first time in the IIHF Continental Cup.
+The draw placed KHL Sisak in group A together with Tartu Kalev-Välk, HC NSA Sofia, and Skautafélag Akureyrar.
+In the final group match in Sofia, Sisak secured their historic qualification for the second round with a win against the hosts.